SocialHarvest/harvester/README.md

 If you're using a SQL database, be sure to setup your tables using the SQL files in the ```scripts``` directory.
 It'll save you a lot of trouble.
 However, these will change quite frequently during development until Social Harvest has a stable version released.
 So keep an eye on them.

-All other dependencies (with the exception of testify, see below) should be obtained easily enough via ```go get```.
+Alternatively, if you want to use InfluxDB, you'll need to install InfluxDB and set the configuration file.
+Since InfluxDB is schemaless, you won't need to setup any series.

 Then to run Social Harvest before (or without) building it (at the package src under your $GOPATH), you can issue the following command because there are multiple files in the main package (and you don't want to run the _test files):

 ```
 go run main.go harvest.go